JaronVW/IT-research-vector-search-engine/README.md

 ## How to use

 This application has a search bar where you can type in a query.
 The query can be a single word or a sentence.
-There are two search buttons, one for the vector database and one for a relational Sqlite database.
+There are two search buttons, one for the vector database and one for a relational SQlite database.
 The goal of this project is to set up a minimal application using a vector database for a search/recommendation engine and compare it to a similar setup with a relational database.
-My findings during the development and testing of this application will bu documented in a blog post assigment.
+My findings during the development and testing of this application will be documented in a blog post assigment.